olgalupuleac/GraphAlgorithmRenderer/README.md

 ![1557690110368](readme-images/1557690110368.png)

-Finally, after we can export generated config in JSON, save it somewhere, and load it next time to avoid creating this config from the beginning.
+Finally, we can export the generated config in JSON, save it somewhere, and load it next time to avoid creating this config from the beginning.

 ![1557691270424](readme-images/1557691270424.png)